 Since 2019, a Formula 1 rule states that the fastest lap winner of each race gains a bonus point, encouraging drivers to get to the finish line sooner every lap.

 Films about fictitious shrinking devices - like Honey, I Shrunk the Kids and Despicable Me - have captured the imagination of audiences for many years.
 So imagine the excitement in 2011 when Chinese engineers claimed to have made the world’s first shrinking device.
 While it may sound like it came from a film, the device only created the illusion of a smaller object, rather than actually shrinking it.

 It is hard to imagine life without the 9V battery.
 It has powered so many household and industrial devices for over six decades that it can easily be taken for granted.
 Yet Ultralife Corporation are still manufacturing these power houses after more than a quarter of a century; phenomenal considering the rate of scientific and technological change.

 Did you know that the lead acid battery is over 160 years old?
-Since its invention, there have been many improved variations such as the first sealed, or maintenance-free, lead acid (SLA) that was introduced in the mid-1970s.
+Since its invention there have been many improved variations, including the first sealed, or maintenance-free, lead acid (SLA) that was introduced in the mid-1970s.
 However, in 1996, an alternative chemistry – Lithium Iron Phosphate (LiFePO4) – was introduced that can serve the same applications with significant advantages.
-Ultralife Corporation developed a full range of batteries using this chemistry to provide OEMs with a lower cost, reduced weight and easier-to-integrate option.
-Here we explore these advantages and introduce the newest member of the Ultralife LiFePO4 family.

 Ultralife has taken steps towards enhancing its battery portfolio for the renewable energy sector – with the addition of the URB0023 stackable battery and by approving SuperWind Turbines for use with it and other Lithium Iron Phosphate (LiFePO4) batteries.